joshperegrin/fpbank-frontend/README.md

 ## 📖 Overview

-The FPBank Frontend is a simulated banking mobile application developed as part of an academic project.
+The Full Port Bank Frontend is a simulated banking mobile application developed as part of an academic project.
 It is a client-side application designed to demonstrate modern mobile and web application development practices within a banking-inspired context.
 Built using Vue.js 3 and the Ionic Framework, the application provides a responsive and intuitive user interface that can be deployed across multiple platforms—including iOS, Android, and the Web (PWA)—through Capacitor.

 This project serves as a frontend prototype for typical banking workflows, allowing users to interact with simulated features such as account viewing and transaction-related interfaces.
-It connects to a separate backend API (also simulated) for data handling and transaction processing, focusing on architectural design, frontend-backend integration, and user experience rather than real financial operations.
+It connects to a separate simulated backend API [Full Port Bank Backend](https://github.com/joshperegrin/fpbank-backend) for data handling and transaction processing, focusing on architectural design, frontend-backend integration, and user experience rather than real financial operations.

 **Tech Stack:**